harashish-arora/socialnet/README.md

 - Verify input file format (one command per line)
 - Check for proper whitespace in commands
 - Ensure usernames don't contain special characters

+---

+## 13. Acknowledgements & Disclaimer

+This repository has been reviewed and refined with the assistance of AI tools to improve documentation, input validation, and minor code behaviors.
+While edits have been compiled and smoke-tested locally.